|Owned and neglected by the City for decades, it is nearly impossible to tell that the four structures were once upscale townhouses.|

 The storefronts limped along.
 In the early 1980's vintage record store Pyramid Records was at No. 201 and My Old Lady, a "nostalgic clothes" store, was in No. 207.
 But upstairs things were going badly.

 Tenants were removed from Nos.
 203 and 207 when the conditions were "deemed hazardous to poor structural integrity."
 The 1868 cornices were removed, leaving gray scars.
 While the City promised rehabilitation, nothing happened.
 In 2012 City Council Speaker Christine Quinn pushed hard for renovation.
 She told the New York Post "It's an eyesore, and it's a waste, and we only wish we'd be able to move it along faster."

 Kate Briquelet, writing in the New York Post on November 25, 2012 wrote "A cluster of four city-owned Seventh Avenue properties that should be renting for millions--and paying their fair share of taxes--sits nearly empty, boarded up and falling apart."
 Only two families remained in the apartments--one in No. 201 and the other in 205.

 In May 2018 the Department of Housing Preservation and Department announced intentions of redeveloping the properties.
 The proposal described "3 bedroom units to be included in the building program."
-But a few months later Joe Restuccia, co-chair of the Community Board 4 (CB4) Housing, Health & Human Services committee announced a change in plans. somewhere along the line, the city discovered that various structural problems prevented the original facade of the building from being preserved, as CB4 would have liked.
+But a few months later Joe Restuccia, co-chair of the Community Board 4 (CB4) Housing, Health & Human Services committee announced a change in plans.
+He told The Villager's Winnie McCroy that "somewhere along the line, the city discovered that various structural problems prevented the original facade of the building from being preserved, as CB4 would have liked.
 So they settled on demolition and new construction in a style that 'connects to the neighborhood around it.'"